 The problem here is not only the fact that this is the clear path to addiction, the filler has not dissolved.
-Filler takes months or years to dissolve and if you get more filler before its dissolved you are just engorging your face with more and more gel.
+Filler takes months or years to dissolve (and sometimes the filler doesn't dissolve at all) and if you keep getting more and more injections you are just engorging your face with more and more gel.
 This causes distortion.

 A young woman ages herself, in my opinion, through excessive cosmetic surgery .
 Excessive use of fillers distorts natural face features, causing an aged appearance.

 When the face becomes distorted this makes you look unnatural.
 And an unnatural look will make you look disproportioned.
 A hallmark of beauty is proportions.
 That doesn't mean perfection.
 It means symmetry.
 And injections, when taken too far, take away from that symmetry with every syringe.
 The result is an older appearance.